projectglow/glow/docs/source/getting-started.rst

 Notebooks embedded in the docs
 ------------------------------

-To demonstrate use cases of Glow, documentation pages are accompanied by embedded notebooks.
+Documentation pages are accompanied by embedded notebook examples.
 Most code in these notebooks can be run on Spark and Glow alone, but functions such as ``display()`` or ``dbutils()`` are only available on Databricks.
 See :ref:`dbnotebooks` for more info.

-Also note that the path to datasets used as example in these notebooks is usually a folder in ``/databricks-datasets/genomics/`` and should be replaced with the appropriate path based on your own folder structure.
+These notebooks are located in the Glow github repository `here <https://github.com/projectglow/glow/blob/master/docs/source/_static/zzz_GENERATED_NOTEBOOK_SOURCE/>`_ and are tested nightly end-to-end.
+They include notebooks to define constants such as the number of samples to simulate and the output paths for each step in the pipeline.
+Notebooks that define constants are ``%run`` at the start of each notebook in the documentation.
+Please see :ref:`data_simulation` to get started.

 Getting started on Databricks
 -----------------------------